Aravinth-Megnath/Crab/README.md

 - Collecting additional data to expand the dataset and enhance the model's generalizability.

 ## Credits
-This project was developed by [Your Name](https://github.com/Aravinth-Megnath).
+This project was developed by [Aravinth Meganathan](https://github.com/Aravinth-Megnath).
 If you have any questions or suggestions, please feel free to contact me.